Bonifatius94/nwins/README.md

-# Final Exam - n Wins Game
+# Connect N

 ## About
-This project contains a reinforcement learning approach for playing an adaptation of the very popular game *Connect Four*, called *Connect N*.
-This includes game logic, UI and AI components.
+This project contains a reinforcement learning approach for playing an adaptation of the very popular game *Connect Four*, called *Connect N* consisting of basically 3 components: game logic, game UI and AI training.

+The project was part of a course at the University of Augsburg (chair of Human Centered Multimedia).
+It was developed by:
+- Marco Tröster
+- Simon Pistrosch

 ## Game Rules
 The original game consists of 6 rows and 7 columns.
 Both players can put one of their stones into a column alternatingly.